-6. He forgave himself.
-One singular factor responsible for suicide, divorce, hypertension and conflict is lack of forgiveness.
+- He forgave himself.
+One singular factor responsible for suicide, divorce, hypertension, and conflict is a lack of forgiveness.
 It is amazing to see devil reminding believers of past sins they’ve renounced as the reason for the challenges they are currently facing.
-Though there is repercussion for our sins God never holds it against us once we’ve repented.
+Though there is a repercussion for our sins God never holds it against us once we’ve repented.
 This lad forgave himself first before seeking the father’s forgiveness.

 When your kids erred do you reject them completely?
-No. God will not do so also.
-This passage of the scripture shows He is ever loving and expectant.
+No. God will not do so as well.
+This passage of the scripture shows God is ever loving and expectant.
 Though he will not shield us from the penalty of our sin and error.
 But He could always fashion a brand new destiny from the trash of our life if we return to Him in sincerity.

-9. He walked his talk.
+- He walked his talk.
 Nothing kills passion, destiny slowly than procrastination.
 Procrastination is the thief of time.
 Those aspirations of yours, two, five, ten years ago do they eventually see the light of the day.
-Talk is cheap, an action is costly.
+Talk is cheap, but action is costly.
 Imperfect action is better than years of best intentions.
 You’ve waited long enough, act your dream.
 Live your dream.

 Sharing is caring!